Eleven-Trading/TradeNote/README.md

 - <TRADENOTE_DATABASE>: The TradeNote database name in the MongoDB.
 You can use whatever name you like.
 - <APP_ID>: Set a random string as application ID, which will be used to connect to the backend (no spaces)
 - <MASTER_KEY>: Set a random string as master key, which will be used to make root connections to the backend (no spaces)
+- <TRADENOTE_PORT>: TradeNote port number
 - < TAG >: Depends on the tag number pulled from [DockerHub](https://hub.docker.com/r/eleventrading/tradenote/tags "DockerHub")

 #### 3_ First Steps
 1. Start by registering a user.
-Visit `http://<your_server>:7777/register` to register a TradeNote user.
+Visit `http://<your_server>:<TRADENOTE_PORT>/register` to register a TradeNote user.
 Use any email and set a password
 2. When you log in for the first time, you will see a step by step tutorial explaining how TradeNote works
 2. Import your trades.
 See the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") for more information